20th Century

 People

-Hajin Jun is Assistant Professor of Korean History in the Department of History and the Jackson School of International Studies at the University of Washington.
-She specializes in the history of modern Korea, the Japanese empire, and Christianity in East Asia.
+Hajin Jun is the James B. Palais Assistant Professor of Korean History in the Jackson School of International Studies and the Department of History.
+Jun’s research and teaching focus on the history of modern Korea, the Japanese empire, and global Christianity.

 Having completed her first book, Urbanism and Urbanity: The Spanish Bourgeois Novel and Contemporary Customs (1845-1925) (Bucknell UP) in 2013, Professor Mercer is currently finishing another book manuscript, titled An Incoherent Voyage: Spanish Cinema Pioneers, Between Technophilia